Tornadoes of 2019: April 17–19 (United States)

-April 24–25
+April 24–25 (United States)

 Beginning on April 24, a small outbreak of strong tornadoes impacted Texas and Louisiana.
 A strong EF2 tornado impacted the outskirts of Bryan, Texas, where a house and several warehouses sustained major structural damage, and one person was injured.
 Another strong tornado caused high-end EF2 damage in the town of San Augustine, Texas, where multiple homes and businesses were damaged or destroyed.
 During the early morning hours of April 25, a large tornado of EF3 intensity caused major damage in Ruston, Louisiana, including portions of the Louisiana Tech University campus.
 Numerous homes and businesses were damaged or destroyed, vehicles were lofted, and two people were killed when a large tree crushed a house.
 Another early-morning wedge tornado tracked from Morehouse Parish, Louisiana into Ashley County, Arkansas, mowing down hundreds of trees at EF2 intensity.
 Near Jena, Louisiana, an EF2 tornado ripped half of the roof off of a house and downed many trees.
 A few additional weak tornadoes touched down across portions of the Ohio Valley, including two EF1 tornadoes touched down near North Vernon, Indiana, causing damage to trees, vehicles, and homes.
 17 tornadoes were confirmed as a result of this outbreak, which killed two people.